orientation/orientation/README.md

 ### Deploying to Heroku

-`git push heroku master:psuedo-master --force`
+`git push heroku pseudo-master:master --force`

 ## What is Orientation?